colin-gourlay/sundown-sessions/src/content/releases/s/sisters-of-mercy/first-and-last-and-always-collection/index.md

 ---
 ## About

-First and Last and Always Collection is a release by Sisters of Mercy released in 1985.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Marian.
+*First and Last and Always Collection* earns its place in the Sundown Sessions catalogue through “Marian”, a selection that offers a direct route into Sisters of Mercy's work.

+Heard in the context of the full release, “Marian” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Marian